About the course

 The Postgraduate Certificate in Qualitative Health Research Methods is a part-time course.
 The course comprises three modules:

 - Mixed Methods in Health Research.

-Further details about the course modules can be found on the course page on the Department for Continuing Education website (see Further Information and Enquiries).
+Module delivery is spaced out throughout the academic year, allowing core modules to be taken over the one to two years students attend the course.
+Further details about the course and modules can be found on the course page, on the Department for Continuing Education Website (See Further Information and Enquiries)

 This course aims to provide holistic training in qualitative methods, developing students’ ability to design, conduct and critically appraise qualitative research and their ability to engage with theory and wider debates.